Macro Evals for Agentic Systems¶

 Three conditions decide whether the macro layer is the right tool (OpenAI Cookbook, 2026):

 - Trace volume in the thousands.
-The cookbook's reference run analyses 992 traces from a requested ~1,000.
+The reference run analyses 992 traces.
 Below this order of magnitude, density-based clustering (HDBSCAN over UMAP-reduced embeddings) either reports everything as noise or merges unrelated cases into spurious groups.

 - Per-trace

-eval_findingis reliable enough not to amplify systematically.
-Macro aggregation does not average out judge bias — it concentrates it.
-Below ~70% judge precision, recurring "behavior patterns" can be recurring judge mistakes (AgentRewardBench, 2025). - The workflow has cross-trace structure worth aggregating.
-Multi-specialist workflows where the same agent appears across many scenarios, or where business conditions (tariffs, capacity, compliance) vary across runs, expose patterns clustering can find.
-One-shot CI bots that return a patch per task do not.
+eval_findingreliable enough not to amplify systematically.
+Macro aggregation concentrates judge bias rather than averaging it out.
+Below ~70% judge precision, "behavior patterns" can be recurring judge mistakes (AgentRewardBench, 2025). - Cross-trace structure worth aggregating.
+Multi-specialist workflows where the same agent recurs across scenarios, or where conditions (tariffs, capacity, compliance) vary across runs, expose patterns clustering can find.
+One-shot CI bots returning a patch per task do not.

-When these hold, macro evals catch failures the trajectory-opaque evaluation gap and outcome grading cannot see — failures that are population properties of a workflow, not properties of any single run.
+When these hold, macro evals catch failures the trajectory-opaque evaluation gap and outcome grading cannot see — population properties of a workflow, not of any single run.

 The Four-Label Taxonomy¶